1000tjx/vue3-datatable/README.md

 - You can handle the events (**onPageNext / onPagePrev**) - insure to set **handleServer** to **true** when you get the data from server
 - Pagination
 - Custom cell render
+- You can select the columns you want to render

 # Usage